10 Mukhi Rudraksha: Benefits, Price & Complete Wearing Guide (All Graha Protection)

 How quickly does the 10 Mukhi show effects?
 Because the 10 Mukhi works on all nine planets simultaneously, its effects are broad rather than intense.
 Most wearers report a general sense of stabilisation and "things falling into place" within 3 to 6 weeks.
 The "everything going wrong at once" pattern typically begins to break within 1 to 2 months.
 Legal matters show movement within 2 to 4 months.
 The full, compounding protective effect builds over 6 to 12 months of continuous wear with regular mantra practice.

 Can I keep the 10 Mukhi in my shop or office for business protection?
 Yes, and this is a traditional prescription.
 Place the 10 Mukhi Rudraksha on a copper plate in your office puja space, cash register area, or safe.
 Add a fresh Tulsi leaf daily.
 Chant "Om Namo Bhagavate Vasudevaya" 11 times while facing the bead each morning before business hours.
-This creates a Vishnu-charged protective field over the business premises.
+This creates a protective field of Sri Vishnuji over the business premises.
 For maximum effect, wear one personally AND keep one at the business location.

 Classical References